-Device/Resource Dummy-failure What happens

-Shared disk device SCSI/FC Unplug the cable on the server side When a disk is monitored, failover

-path (for a redundant server, unplug both to the standby server occurs.
-When

-1 cables) no disk is monitored, the operation

-stops.

-1

-Disk heartbeat resource becomes

-offline.

-A warning is issued to the alert log.

-= Operation continues.

-- operation continues.

-Disk monitor resources detect an er-

-ror

-For FC, power off the FC Switch When a disk is monitored, failover

-to the standby server occurs.
-When

-no disk is monitored, the operation

-stops.

-Disk heartbeat resources become of-

-fline.

-Disk monitor resources detect an er-

-ror

-Interconnect LAN Unplug the LAN cable

-Communication between servers

-continues using a public LAN

-Operation continues

-The kernel mode LAN heartbeat

-resource on the interconnect

-becomes offline.

-A warning is issued to the alert log.

-= Operation continues.

-An error is detected in an IP

-monitor resource

-Failover to the standby server

-occurs.

-An error is detected in a NIC Link

-Up/Down monitor resource

-Failover to the standby server

-occurs.

-Continued on post page
+Device/Resource Dummy-failure What happens Shared disk device SCSI/FC path Unplug the cable on the server side (for a redundant server, unplug both cables) When a disk is monitored, failover to the standby server occurs.
+When no disk is monitored, the operation stops.
+Disk heartbeat resource becomes offline.
+A warning is issued to the alert log. = Operation continues.
+Disk monitor resources detect an er- ror For FC, power off the FC Switch When a disk is monitored, failover to the standby server occurs.
+When no disk is monitored, the operation stops.
+Disk heartbeat resources become of- fline.
+Disk monitor resources detect an er- ror Interconnect LAN Unplug the LAN cable Communication between servers continues using a public LAN Operation continues The kernel mode LAN heartbeat resource on the interconnect becomes offline.
+A warning is issued to the alert log. = Operation continues.
+An error is detected in an IP monitor resource Failover to the standby server occurs.
+An error is detected in a NIC Link Up/Down monitor resource Failover to the standby server occurs.
+1 Continued on port page